 Comfort: Jesus is with us to ride out life’s storms.

-Challenge: When we are in trouble and it seems Jesus may be “in the stern, asleep on the cushion,” do we trust he is still faithful to us?
+Challenge: When you are in trouble and it seems Jesus may be “in the stern, asleep on the cushion,” trust he is still faithful to you.

 Prayer: God of power and majesty, I am your humble servant.
 Give me the courage to serve as Jesus served.
 Amen.

 Join the discussion!
 If you enjoyed this post, feel free to join an extended discussion as part of the C+C Facebook group.
 You’ll be notified of new posts through FB, and have the opportunity to share your thoughts with some lovely people.
 Or feel free to comment here on WordPress, or even re-blog – the more the merrier!

 Pingback: Praising through Pain | Comfort & Challenge